 Yes, a GPS unit is ideal, but roughing it means packing light without a bunch of electronics.
 A good compass never needs batteries and always points north.
 Before you go out, learn how to use a compass with a map.
 Additionally, find a map that covers the area where you will be hiking.
 If you cannot buy a specific map, print ones from your computer before you go and keep those sheets in a plastic, zip-lock bag just in case it rains.

 Also, be sure at least one person in your party is carrying a fully-stocked, compact first aid kit.

 If you’re going in the summer, a tarp could be enough to protect you from the elements for a couple of days, which will save considerable space in your backpack.
 When choosing the right sleeping bag, bring one that is adequate for the location where you are going.
 The warmer the sleeping bag, the more room it usually takes up in your backpack.

 Water and Food are Essential

 One of the heaviest items you’ll pack with you is water.
 To minimize the amount of water you need to pack, bring along a water filtration or purification system.
 Additionally, food can add weight to your backpack and be a logistical headache for some families.
-Dried fruits, beef jerky, nuts, protein bars, instant cereals, as well as Mountain House® freeze-dried meals in pouches and cans saves space and makes food preparation quick and easy.
-You’ll find a full line of Mountain House® at your Northwest owned and operated Coastal.
+Dried fruits, beef jerky, nuts, protein bars, instant cereals, as well as freeze-dried meals in pouches and cans saves space and makes food preparation quick and easy.
+You’ll find a full line of Mountain House® at your local Coastal.